WBCE/WBCE_CMS/wbce/modules/simplepagehead/README.md

 					 default: "/" for xhtml, "" for html4
   norobotstag...     default 1 = yes, 0 = no:
-					 shows on some pages the noindex,nofollow tag (e.g.: search) notoolbartag...    default 1 = yes, 0 = no: shows a tag to supress the IE-ImageToolbar favicon...         default 1 = yes, 0 = no: shows a link to the favicon and app icons See details at the bottom generator...		 default 1 = yes, 0 = no:
+					 shows on some pages the noindex,nofollow tag (e.g.: search) notoolbartag...    default 0 = no, 1 = yes: shows a tag to supress the IE-ImageToolbar favicon...         default 1 = yes, 0 = no: shows a link to the favicon and app icons See details at the bottom generator...		 default 0 = no, 1 = yes:
 					 shows: meta name="generator" content="WBCE CMS; https://wbce.org"
  ````